Tony118g/doctor-diary/README.md

    * This was resolved by adding a parameter to the function that validated the date input and depending on the argument provided it would either allow a date input even if it was fully booked (for the search process) or it would not allow the input if the date was fully booked (for booking purposes).
    * This was done using an if statement to execute different code depending on the argument provided.

-* Once the user had booked a new appointment, if they searched for the date or name within the booked appointment, the recorsd would not be displayed untill the app was run again and refreshed.
+* Once the user had booked a new appointment, if they searched for the date or name within the booked appointment, the records would not be displayed until the app was run again and refreshed.
    * This was because the variable that referenced the google sheet was declared globally and therefore any new data was not returned to the function that fetched data from the sheet.
-   * This was resolved by declaring the variable locally within the appropriate function instead of globally so that data returned was always up to date.
+   * This was resolved by declaring the variable locally within the appropriate function instead of globally so that the data returned was always up to date.
    * The variable had no need at this point of development to be declared globally and so this change did not affect the rest of the application.

 [Back to top](#contents)